I’ve lost count of the number of conversations I’ve had at events or in my sweater fitting classes that went something like this:

 Knitter: “Wow, you were right!
 My clothes look so much better now and my bra straps don’t fall down.”

 I’m not relaying this story in a clumsy attempt to make myself sound smart but in the hope that it might help some of you make sweaters that you’re proud of and that make you look and feel awesome.
-Although after helping so many women try on sweaters and measure themselves it appears that my only possible future employment (sometimes I freak out about how unemployable I’ll be if people stop knitting so please don’t do that!) will be as the strict lady in the bra shop that takes one look at you and reels off a number.
+Although after helping so many people try on sweaters and measure themselves it appears that my only possible future employment (sometimes I freak out about how unemployable I’ll be if people stop knitting so please don’t do that!) will be as the strict lady in the bra shop that takes one look at you and reels off a number.

 Anyone who’s taken my Perfect Sweater class knows that the section on taking measurements begins with two rules: